-In the past years, traveling has a new meaning, is not only about sustainability but also with a purpose to immerse and learn more about culture, tasty food and traditions.
-Locals around the planet host a food gathering to take tourists to appreciate flavors and the cooking process.
-It’s a nice way to interact with new friends at their homes, their kitchens, markets or just in mom-and-pop stores.
+In recent years, travel has taken on a new meaning.
+It is about sustainability, cultural immersion, tasty local foods, and traditions.
+Locals around the planet host food gatherings for tourists to appreciate unique flavors and cooking and dining processes.
+It’s a nice way to interact with new friends in their home kitchens, local markets, and mom-and-pop restaurants.

-With almost 22 million people living in Sri Lanka, is not only well known for their breathtaking landscapes but also for their amazing food, Ceylon tea, Ayurveda and spices.
-I learned that Ayurvedic food heals your body and is good in a spiritual way.
-Mostly dietary in Sri Lanka is vegetarian and also some many vegan options.
+With almost 22 million people, Sri Lanka is not only well known for its breathtaking landscapes, but also its amazing food, Ceylon tea, Ayurveda and spices.
+I learned that Ayurvedic foods are meant to heal both your body and spirit.
+Most cuisines in Sri Lanka are vegetarian, but there are also many vegan options.

 We started with watermelon and papaya juice, I was the only one that picked papaya with a little bit of lime juice.
 So refreshing!